chaitanyawaikar/Notification-Service/README.md

 # Notification Service Application

 This is a notification service that performs two activities
-1. Send a welcome email template to the imaginary mail server when new user is created
+1. Send a welcome email template to the imaginary mail server when new user is created.
+Whenever a new user is created, a POST call is made to this service which fetches the template from the template-service and prints the user-enriched template onto the screen.

+Please note that printing on the screen is analogous to sending it to a mail server.

-2. Send the newsletters to the subscribed users by loading the templates from the template-service and fetching users from the user-service
+2. Send the newsletters to the subscribed users by loading the templates from the template-service and fetching users from the user-service.
+Templates are enriched with user data and are printed on the screen in batches of 10

 ## How to run the application